 It is the first online course taught collectively by Professors from all 10 UC campuses (about UCCSS).

-The UC-internal course was converted into a 5-course MOOC Specialization on Coursera: more than 20,000 learners joined during the first Semester and it's flagship intro course became part of the top-100 Best Online Classes of All Times 9 months after it's initial offering in 2020.
+The UC-internal course was converted into a 5-course MOOC Specialization on Coursera: more than 50,000 learners joined already and it's flagship intro course became part of the top-100 Best Online Classes of All Times 9 months after it's initial offering in 2020.

 All courses offered by C^2 faculty